mubiratan/Design-Patterns/README.md

 # Design-Patterns
-Implementing the Chain of Responsibility pattern in C++.
+Examples of design patterns in c++